libigl/libigl-python-bindings/tutorial/index.md

 [libigl](https://libigl.github.io) is a simple C++ geometry processing library.
 We have a wide functionality including construction of sparse discrete differential geometry operators and finite-elements matrices such as the cotangent Laplacian and diagonalized mass matrix, simple facet, and edge-based topology data structures.

-All these functionalities are now available trough python and can be easily installed with conda:
+All these functionalities are now available through python and can be easily installed with conda:
 ```bash
 conda install -c conda-forge igl
 ```

 We provide a complete jupyter version of the tutorials and the full [documentation](igl_docs.md).

-The full tutorial can be interactively run trough mybinder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/libigl/libigl-python-bindings/master?filepath=tutorial%2Ftutorials.ipynb)
+The full tutorial can be interactively run through mybinder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/libigl/libigl-python-bindings/master?filepath=tutorial%2Ftutorials.ipynb)